FDaCostaB/Jo-BD/README.md

 # Jo-BD (12/2020)

-A application to interact with Database based on a Olympics competitions scenario.
+An application to interact with Database based on a Olympics competitions scenario.
 Windows designed on PyQtDesigner.

 Libraries needed : sys, sqlite3, utils, PyQt5